Hundreds of Men

 Rewarding, But Only One Award

-Many of the early scientists who worked on GFP could have never foreseen its current utility.
+While many scientists worked on GFP, many of the same scientist would have imagined its current utility.
 GFP was became important as technology changed the nature of science research, as the questions that scientists asked changed over time, and as successive bench developments proved the protein's potential.

-Tsien's lab wrote another review of the protein in 2002, and by that time at least 30 other fluorescent proteins had been cloned and sequenced.
-High throughput methods of sequencing and cloning accelerated work and allowed faster identification than in Prasher's day, or that anyone could have fathomed 40 years ago.
-Early researchers couldn't have imagined what an impact GFP would have on developmental and cellular biology.
+Tsien's lab wrote another review of the protein in 2002, and by that time at least 30 other fluorescent proteins had been cloned and sequenced, thanks to continued funding and increased evidence of their utility.
+High throughput methods of sequencing and cloning accelerated work and allowed faster identification than in Prasher's Wood's Hole days.
 In 2005 Tsien wrote another review advising researchers how to choose the most appropriate fluorescent proteins among all that were available.
-Uses for the protein are now only limited, as Martin Chalfie put it, by scientists imaginations of what they want to do.
+Today, Martin Chalfie has said, uses of fluorescing proteins are only limited to scientists imaginations of what they want to do.

 ----------------------------------------------------